Imamzadeh Complex (Ganja)

 The Imamzadeh Complex is an important Islamic site, located near Ganja, in Azerbaijan.
 The complex comprises a mausoleum that houses the grave of a prominent figure in Shia Islam, several mosques including the Goy Imam Mosque, a garden, gated walls, and various funerary monuments.
 Located 7 km north of Ganja, the complex is a shining example of Islamic architecture.
 The complex is located within the Ganja State Historical and Cultural Reserve.
+It is a holy site in Shia Islam.

 Background

 The main parts of the complex are the tomb building and cemetery.
 Besides, seven domes, mosque, caravanserai houses, the dome on the entrance gate to the monument (ninth dome), ornaments and inscriptions on the gravestones, pool and other auxiliary buildings along with the main tomb dome, shapes the architectural structure of Imamzadeh Mausoleum.

 History

 In the Middle Ages, restoration and reconstruction work was carried out in the territory of the Imamzadeh Mausoleum.
 In the 15th and 16th centuries, as a result of the strengthening of the Shiite, special attention was paid to the construction of large structures, the use of religious attributes, as well as new craftsmanship in the repair and restoration of the mausoleum.

 Basic information on the restoration of Ganja's ancient monuments, historical buildings, and religious sites dates from the 18th or 19th centuries as the restoration work was carried out by official people.
 During the reign of Javad Khan (1786–1804), major renovations were led by Karbalai Sadiq, palace architects.
 Between 1878 and 1879, Nizami Ganjavi mausoleum and the Imamzadeh complex were again reconstructed by the chief of the Second Muslim Riders Regiment of the Tsar Russian Army, Major-General Israfil bey Yadigarzadeh.

 In 2010–2016, major reconstruction and restoration works were carried out in the Imamzadeh complex, as well as on the Ganja-Zazali road laying to the complex.
 Totally 31 million manats for restoration of Imamzadeh Mausoleum and 17 million manats for road reconstruction have been sent.
 10000 m2 of asphalt cover was laid on the territory of the complex, decorated with ornamental stones, lighting system was installed, infrastructure was created.
 There are two minarets, namazgah (place for prayer) and visitor hall with a height of 42 m, as well as parking for 500 cars in the area.
 The first floor of the three-storey main building of the mausoleum is used as a wardrobe.
 The second floor consists of administrative rooms and the third floor is used as a hotel.